Scientific Research Red Light Therapy

 • Population: Adolescents with obesity.

-• Main findings:
+• Key findings:

-• Reduced subcutaneous abdominal fat thickness
+• Reduction of subcutaneous abdominal fat thickness

-• Type: RCT.
+• Study type: RCT.

 3. Roche GC, et al. LLLT for reducing hip/waist/abdomen circumference (2017)